-The Mackenzie Diversified Alternatives Fund was launched on October 27, 2015, as a one-stop solution to providing liquid assets to alternative asset classes to complement a traditional balanced portfolio.
+The Mackenzie Diversified Alternatives Fund is a one-stop solution to providing liquid assets to alternative asset classes to complement a traditional balanced portfolio.

 The Fund has delivered on its objective to provide enhanced returns with substantially lower volatility than a balanced portfolio of stocks and bonds.